oektomo/currentMeterSTM32/README.md

 - [x] Trying single conversion
 - [ ] When using DMA don't forget to make a circular buffer and check if the circular buffer ever overflow
 - [ ] tidying the ADC free running code
-- [ ] Enable the Timer to trigger the ADC
+- [o] Enable the Timer to trigger the ADC
 - [ ] do ADC scan conversion mode
 - [ ] update the platform_config.h
 - [x] configure PWM at Timer3 channel1